History

 Current state

-The church that has survived to this day consists of walls erected from the 12th to the 15th century and several early modern annexes: a sacristy on the north side of the chancel with a small extension from the east, a small southern porch at the south-east chapel and a western extension at the northern chapel.
-Unfortunately, during the Victorian renovation, most of the windows were replaced (probably the only original, topped with a trefoil, preserved in the southern wall of the tower), and in the 18th century the battlement of the tower was renewed and the roofs, ceilings and roof truss were replaced.
-The most valuable medieval monument is the tombstone of Sir Rhys ap Thomas and his wife in the nave.
+The church that has survived to this day consists of medieval walls built from the 13th or 14th century to the early 16th century, as well as several early modern annexes: a sacristy on the north side of the chancel with a small extension to the east, a small south porch by the chapel, and a western extension by the north transept.
+Unfortunately, during the Victorian renovation, most of the windows were replaced (probably the only original trefoil-topped window has survived in the south wall of the tower, although the north and south chancel windows may imitate the original 14th-century openings).
+In addition, in the 18th century and again in the 19th century, the tower battlements were renewed, and the roofs, ceilings, roof trusses, and floors were replaced.
+The most valuable medieval monument is the tomb of Sir Rhys ap Thomas and his wife, made around 1525, placed in the aisle.
+Also, a late Gothic piscina in the aisle, a late Gothic stoup and a niche for a figure in the porch, a chancel arcade, arcades between the nave and aisle, a southern portal from around 1500, the western portal of the tower and the portal to its staircase from the end of the 15th century have survived.

 bibliography: